Pittsfield, Massachusetts

-Pittsfield is the largest city and the county seat of Berkshire County, Massachusetts, United States.
-It is the principal city of the Pittsfield, Massachusetts Metropolitan Statistical Area which encompasses all of Berkshire County.
+Pittsfield is the most populous city in and the county seat of Berkshire County, Massachusetts, United States.
+It is the principal city of the Pittsfield, Massachusetts Metropolitan Statistical Area which encompasses Berkshire County.
 Pittsfield’s population was 43,927 at the 2020 census.
 Although its population has declined in recent decades, Pittsfield remains the third-largest municipality in Western Massachusetts, behind only Springfield and Chicopee.

-In 2017, the Arts Vibrancy Index compiled by the National Center for Arts Research ranked Pittsfield and Berkshire County as the number-one, medium-sized community in the nation for the arts.
+In 2017, the Arts Vibrancy Index compiled by the National Center for Arts Research ranked Pittsfield and Berkshire County as the number-one medium-sized community in the nation for the arts.

 History

-The Mohicans, an Algonquian people, inhabited Pittsfield and the surrounding area until the early 1700s, when the population was greatly reduced by war and disease, and many migrated westward or lived quietly on the fringes of society.
+The Mohicans, an Algonquian people, inhabited Pittsfield and the surrounding area until the early 18th century, when the population was greatly reduced by war and disease brought by European Colonists.
+Many migrated westward or were subjugated to live on the fringes of their land.

-In 1738, a wealthy Bostonian named Col. Jacob Wendell bought 24000 acre of land known originally as "Pontoosuck", from a Mohican word meaning "a field or haven for winter deer", as a speculative investment.
+In 1738, wealthy Bostonian Colonel Jacob Wendell bought 24000 acre of land known originally as "Pontoosuck," from a Mohican word meaning "a field or haven for winter deer," as a speculative investment.
 He planned to subdivide and resell to others who would settle there.
 He formed a partnership with Philip Livingston, a wealthy kinsman from Albany, New York, and Col. John Stoddard of Northampton, who had claim to 1000 acre here.

-A group of young men came and began to clear the land in 1743, but the threat of Indian raids around the time of King George's War soon forced them to leave, and the land remained unoccupied by Englishmen for several more years.
+A group of young armed militia men came and began to clear the land in 1743, but the threat of Indian resistance around the time of King George's War soon forced them to leave, and the land remained unoccupied by Englishmen for several years.

-Soon, many others arrived from Westfield, Massachusetts, and a village began to grow, which was incorporated as Pontoosuck Plantation in 1753 by Solomon Deming, Simeon Crofoot, Stephen Crofoot, Charles Goodrich, Jacob Ensign, Samuel Taylor, and Elias Woodward.
-Mrs. Deming was the first and the last of the original settlers, dying in March 1818 at the age of 92.
+Soon, many colonists arrived from Westfield, Massachusetts, and a village began to grow, which was incorporated as Pontoosuck Plantation in 1753 by Solomon Deming, Simeon Crofoot, Stephen Crofoot, Charles Goodrich, Jacob Ensign, Samuel Taylor, and Elias Woodward.
+Mrs. Deming was the first and the last of the original colonists, dying in March 1818 at the age of 92.
 Solomon Deming died in 1815 at the age of 96.

 Pittsfield was incorporated in 1761.
 Royal Governor Sir Francis Bernard named Pittsfield after British nobleman and politician William Pitt.
 By 1761 there were 200 residents and the plantation became the Township of Pittsfield.

 By the end of the Revolutionary War, Pittsfield had grown to nearly 2,000 residents, including Colonel John Brown, who in 1776 began accusing Benedict Arnold of being a traitor, several years before Arnold defected to the British.
-Brown wrote in his winter 1776-77 handbill, "Money is this man's God, and to get enough of it he would sacrifice his country."
+Brown wrote in his winter 1776–77 handbill, "Money is this man's God, and to get enough of it he would sacrifice his country."